 Of course Zane said yes.
 He said it sincerely and shook the man’s hand and thanked him.
 Because Zane wasn’t an idiot.

 But on the ride back down on the elevator, Zane kept seeing his fourteen-year-old sister Teddie’s face.
 She had anger.
 She had issues.
 More than he’d had at that age, for sure.
-But she also had a huge heart and a creative streak a mile wide and Zane really wondered if both Teddie and the world would be better off if some doctor was convinced to medicated her.
+But she also had a huge heart and a creative streak a mile wide and Zane really wondered if both Teddie and the world would be better off if some doctor was convinced to medicate her now.